 What is a vehicle title?

 This legal document commonly called a “pink slip” denotes the legal owner and is required to complete a transfer of ownership whenever a motor vehicle is bought, sold, or traded.

 Where is my title?

 If you are financing, in most states the bank holds your title until the car is paid off.
 The title will come to you in the mail two to three weeks after final payment.

-How to get a title:
+How to get a title

-If you lost your title, a duplicate title can be obtained through the department of motor vehicles by using the F&I Tools app: Get My Lost Title.
+If you lost your title, a duplicate title can be obtained through the department of motor vehicles by using the F&I Tool: Get My Lost Title.

-How to find a title:
+How to find a title

 Look in your home filing cabinet or safety deposit box.
 Remember that your title is mailed to the address on record, so if you moved or listed your parents address then the title might be there.